lbugnion/sample-azure-simplexamarinfunction/Doc/firstclient.md

 ## Conclusion

 We have now tested that the application works well.
 This concludes this sample.
 You can now easily modify this application to add features or change the way it works.
 We hope that you found this sample useful.
 Please don't hesitate to enter comments and questions in the Issues tab above.
-You can also contact me privately but I prefer to keep the discussion in the open so everyone can see the answers.
+You can also contact me privately but I prefer to keep the discussion in the open, so everyone can see the answers.

 Happy coding!
 Laurent